 - Use warm compresses over the part of the neck that hurts when moved.
 (Never apply heat packs directly to the skin.
 Instead, keep a towel or cloth between the heat and the skin.)
 Only use heat for 20 minutes at a time.
 Warm compresses can be used every 3-4 hours.

-- If the pain does not subside with ibuprofen, the health care provider may prescribe a muscle relaxant for a few days.
+- If the pain does not ease with ibuprofen, the doctor may prescribe a muscle relaxant for a few days.

 - For older kids, a soft neck collar may help to keep the neck from moving too quickly.